-Dr. Sarah Saska is an advisor, a startup investor, and the co-founder and CEO of Feminuity.
-As a social scientist and orthogonal thinker, Sarah challenges, reimagines, and redesigns the mindsets, technologies, and systems surrounding us to shape a future that promotes equity for all.
+Dr. Sarah Saska is an advisor, investor, and co-founder and CEO of Feminuity.
+As a former academic turned entrepreneur, Sarah challenges, reimagines and redesigns the mindsets, technologies, and systems surrounding us to shape a future that benefits everyone.

 Sarah is a seasoned academic and experienced practitioner, having led pioneering doctoral research at the intersection of equity, technology, and innovation.
 Her research highlighted the need for companies in the technology and innovation sector to centre ethical and equitable design and became the inspiration for Feminuity.

 Sarah holds a Ph.D. from Western University, an M.A. from The Institute of Feminist and Gender Studies at the University of Ottawa/Université d’Ottawa and a B.A.
 (Hon) and certification in Sexual and Gender Diversity from the Department of Gender Studies at Queen’s University.
 Sarah was a facilitator for the SARE randomized controlled trial, which became the Enhanced Assess, Acknowledge, Act (EAAA) Sexual Assault Resistance Education Program and is now used across Canada as the Flip the Script™ program, which helps to reduce sexual violence on campuses.